vsnchips/RNDR18/README.md

 https://bl.ocks.org/vsnchips/56939272a02f941fe75c67d060af36b7/e77ceb9a34128dd97b9432900e2970095ddc5f83

-The branding team for the end of year exhibition team requested my help in designing the show.
+The production crew for the end of year exhibition requested my help in designing a welcome sign for the show.
 The brief was to present the exhibition's logo on an animated background that would react to user input.\
       I decided the procedural map project http://www.purview.nz/versions/56939272a02f941fe75c67d060af36b7.html would be a good basis pattern to work with, so I removed the map navigation code, added a video element, and wrote a new drawing loop with multiple render targets.